-Repair Category 1 Notes No significant defects were noted.
-Some ground levels were noted to be relatively high in relation to internal finished floor levels requiring ongoing attention and monitoring in future.
+Repair Category 1

+Notes No significant defects were noted.

 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.

 Internal joinery and kitchen fittings